OfficeDev/M365Bootcamp-TeamsEmergencyResponse/Labs/Part3.md

 ![Exercise3](images/Part3-34.png)

 Search for the Supplies app 1️⃣ and click or hover over the name 2️⃣ when it pops up.
-This will make an "Add" button 3️⃣appear; click it and then click "Save" 4️⃣.
+This will make an "Add" button 3️⃣appear; click it 4️⃣.
+Back on the policy page, click "Save" to save your work.

 ![Exercise3](images/Part3-35.png)